Rectouterine pouch: Culdocentesis

 Culdocentesis is a procedure that draws fluid from the pouch, by way of the vagina using a needle.
 Fluid drawn using a scalpel incision is called a colpotomy.

 Naming and etymology

-The rectouterine (or recto-uterine) pouch is also called the rectouterine excavation, uterorectal pouch, rectovaginal pouch, pouch of Douglas (after anatomist James Douglas, 1675–1742), Douglas pouch, Douglas cavity, Douglas space, Douglas cul-de-sac, Ehrhardt–Cole recess, Ehrhardt–Cole cul-de-sac, cavum Douglasi, or excavatio rectouterina.
+The rectouterine (or recto-uterine) pouch is also called the rectouterine excavation, uterorectal pouch, rectovaginal pouch.
 The combining forms reflect the rectum (recto-, -rectal) and uterus (utero-, -uterine).

-In Obstetrics and gynaecology, it is commonly referred to as the pouch of Douglas or the posterior cul-de-sac.
+In Obstetrics and gynaecology, it is commonly referred to as the posterior cul-de-sac.

-The Douglas fold (rectouterine plica), Douglas line, and Douglas septum are likewise named after the same James Douglas.
+It is sometimes called the pouch of Douglas (after anatomist James Douglas, 1675–1742), Douglas pouch, Douglas cavity, Douglas space, Douglas cul-de-sac, Ehrhardt–Cole recess, Ehrhardt–Cole cul-de-sac, cavum Douglasi, or excavatio rectouterina.
+The Douglas fold (rectouterine plica), Douglas line, and Douglas septum were likewise named after the same James Douglas.

+However, critics point out this name carries a misogynist history, and current medical literature discourages eponymous names.

 In popular culture

-The Pouch of Douglas was featured in the Netflix special Hannah Gadsby: Douglas to deconstruct patriarchy.
+It was featured in the Netflix special Hannah Gadsby: Douglas to deconstruct patriarchy.

 In Ghost World, the trivia question at the cafe where Scarlett Johansson's character works is "where in the human body is the Douglas Pouch located?"